Follow Us :

 4. Detection principle: Spectroscopic, Chromatographic, Electrochemical, Thermal, etc.

-Analytical methods are procedures used to identify, quantify, and characterize drugs and their components.
+Analytical methods are procedures used to identify, quantify, and characterise drugs and their components.
 They ensure the safety, efficacy, quality, and compliance of pharmaceutical products.

 They are classified based on: